 In the days and weeks before the new iPad was announced, the media was rife with rumors about what Apple fans could expect from the new device.
 But few might know that Apple employees were among those who waited anxiously to find out what their own company had planned.
 In the book, Inside Apple: How America’s Most Admired — and Secretive — Company Really Works, by Adam Lashinsky, a senior editor at Fortune magazine, provides a rare glimpse into one of the world’s most innovative firms.
 Knowledge@Wharton recently had an opportunity to talk with Lashinsky about just how far Apple’s secrecy extends, how the company will fare without Steve Jobs and what types of changes to expect under Tim Cook’s leadership.

 An edited transcript of the interview follows.

 Adam, thanks so much for joining us today.
-I read in your book that Apple didn't make Steve Jobs, David Cook or any Apple executive or employees available for interviews.
+I read in your book that Apple didn’t make Steve Jobs, Tim Cook or any Apple executive or employees available for interviews.
 You have written Inside Apple, as it were, from outside Apple.

 How did you manage to do that?

 I interviewed many, many, many people who worked at Apple at some point, their partners and suppliers, and other people who had dealt with them in one way or another.
 My [focus] for the research on the book was … the last 15 years.
 Since I wrote a book about how Apple operates, I wanted to talk to people who were there while they were in their radical, wonderful transformation [dating back to] 1997.
 I spoke with very senior people and very junior people and everybody in between.
 My perspective on that is that their perspectives were as valuable to my task as any I would have gotten had I had senior-level interviews with Apple executives.

 Apple is so closely identified with Steve Jobs.
 He was such a larger-than-life personality and so closely identified with the company’s identity.
 How has Apple changed since he passed away last year?